(Repeats with no changes)

 It was not clear if Shimizu is staying there these days.

 Since the crisis, he has largely left it to TEPCO spokespeople in Tokyo to be the public face of the company and answer increasingly aggressive questions, and criticism, from reporters frustrated at the lack of information.

-Mid-level executives often have no answers other than something along the line of “We are in the process of
+Mid-level executives often have no answers other than something along the line of “We are in the process of confirming”.

-"He’s making the low-ranking people do all the hard work,” said Satomi Aihara, a 46-year-old Tokyo resident.
+“He’s making the low-ranking people do all the hard work,” said Satomi Aihara, a 46-year-old Tokyo resident.
 “I wonder where he’s hiding -- it makes me mad.”

 Even Prime Minister Naoto Kan has been unable to hide his frustration.
 “What the hell is going on?” he was overheard telling TEPCO executives on Tuesday.

 TEPCO officials say their boss is, understandably, busy.